SmithWillSuffice/ohanga-pai/content/empirical/1_ohangapai_projects.md

 ## System Dynamics Models

 The Minksy models are a class of non-linear dynamical system, or System Dynamics (SD) models.
-They can exhibit chaotic dynamics, or what is known in popular cultures as [The Butterfly Effect.](https://en.wikipedia.org/wiki/Butterfly_effect)
+They can exhibit chaotic dynamics, or what is known in popular culture as [The Butterfly Effect.](https://en.wikipedia.org/wiki/Butterfly_effect)

 ### Why Macro Matters